lukso-network/docs/docs/standards/universal-profile/03-lsp3-universal-profile-metadata.md

 ### LSP3IssuedAssets

 **Universal Profiles** can create digital assets, such as tokens and NFTs.
-Every assets (tokens and NFTs) created should be registered in the `LSP3IssuedAssets[]` Array.
+All assets (tokens and NFTs) created should be registered in the `LSP3IssuedAssets[]` Array.

-The `LSP3IssuedAssetsMap:<address>` can then be used to know the asset type (_e.g: an LSP7 token or an LSP8 NFT_), by extracting the `bytes4` ERC165 interface id of the asset contract.
-This `bytes4` value can be extracted from the value retrieved, starting at the 8th byte (index 7).
+The `LSP3IssuedAssetsMap:<address>` can then be used to know the asset type (_e.g., an LSP7 token or an LSP8 NFT_) by extracting the `bytes4` ERC165 interface id of the asset contract.
+Developers can extract this `bytes4` value from the value retrieved, starting at the 8th byte (_index 7_).

 ```json
 {